leestott/intro-Datascience/README.md

-# Data Science 2: Introduction to Machine Learning for Data Science
+# Data Science: Introduction to Machine Learning for Data Science Python and Machine Learning Studio

 ## Engagement Expectations
 This workshop is meant to be highly interactive.
 The instructor will lead you in two interactive teaching styles: